 Our Work Smart blog series continues with Google Slides.
 The aim with this series is to help companies to work smarter by getting the most out of the cloud computing power that’s already available to them.

-With so many updates and additional features being added to G Suite, it can be easy to overlook some simple example use-cases that might just make your work day a whole lot simpler.
+With so many updates and additional features being added to G Suite (also known as Google Apps for Work), it can be easy to overlook some simple example use-cases that might just make your work day a whole lot simpler.
 So let’s see what’s possible…

 Interactive Training Sessions